andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 comments: true
 ---

-This month's [PGSQL Phriday topic](https://engineering.adjust.com/post/pgsql_phriday_011_-_partitioning_vs_sharding_in_postgresql/) prompts bloggers to write about Sharding and Partitioning.
-Posts should help clarify what these terms mean, and how these capabilities can be put to use.
+This month's [PGSQL Phriday #011](https://engineering.adjust.com/post/pgsql_phriday_011_-_partitioning_vs_sharding_in_postgresql/) prompts bloggers to write about Sharding and Partitioning in PostgreSQL.

+Posts should help clarify what these terms mean, why these capabilities are useful, and how to use them.

 Let's dive in! 🤿